 What About "Negative" Personas?

 Whereas a buyer persona is a representation of your ideal customer, a negative -- or “exclusionary” -- persona is a representation of who you don’t want as a customer.

-For example, this could include professionals who are too advanced for your product or service, students who are only engaging with your content for research/knowledge, or potential customers who are just too expensive to acquire (because of a low average sale price, their propensity to churn, or their unlikeliness to purchase again from your company).
+For example, this could include too advanced professionals for your product or service, students who are only engaging with your content for research/knowledge, or potential customers who are just too expensive to acquire.

 How Can Personas Be Used in Marketing?

 At the most basic level, developing personas allows you to create content and messaging that appeals to your target audience.
 It also enables you to target or personalize your marketing for different segments of your audience.

 For example, instead of sending the same lead nurturing emails to everyone in your database, you can segment by buyer persona and tailor your messaging according to what you know about those different personas.
 Furthermore, when combined with the life cycle stage (i.e., how far along someone is in your sales cycle), buyer personas also allow you to map out and create highly targeted content.